 When bakers say a loaf is dense, they usually mean more than “it feels heavy.”

-Dense bread usually shows:
+Dense bread usually shows up as:

 - Low oven spring — the loaf barely expands in the oven